 Once the task force formed, a total of five feedback sessions were held in July and August 2017 to gain input and ideas from residents on approaches and topics for the program.
 The sessions included opportunities for participants to provide feedback on number of information boards and a survey.

 An online survey was also made available until August 31, 2017, for those unable to attend the session in person.

 The feedback and results from the sessions and the survey will help the task force develop a program tailored to Nanaimo residents.
 The task force will then bring its recommendations on program structure, launch date and a schedule to Council.

 The data collected from the feedback sessions and online survey can be viewed by clicking on the Meeting Agendas & Minutes link below.

 Ongoing work of the committee and program developments will be posted to this page as they arise.

-The first engagement session for the program will take place on November 23 from 6:00 pm to 9:00 pm in the Vancouver Island Conference Centre located at 101 Gordon Street.
+The second session in the program will take place on Thursday, April 26 from 6:30 pm (doors open at 6:00 pm) to 9:30 pm in the Beban Park Social Centre located at 2300 Bowen Road.